ccri/geomesa/docs/tutorials/geomesa-tools-ingest-export.rst

 RUNNING AN INGEST
 -----------------

-*If you have not already downloaded the sample set of GDELT data as described above, please do so now.*

-Now that we know a little about the ingest tool, and have a set of data, we are going to construct the parameters needed to ingest the data.
-To start, we need to determine the ``SimpleFeatureType`` for the GDELT data, looking at the query above and the file itself we can construct the following simple feature type.
+Now that we know a little about the ingest tool and have the ``ukraineNovToMar.csv`` dataset downloaded above, we will construct the parameters needed to ingest the data.
+To start, we need to determine the ``SimpleFeatureType`` for the GDELT data.
+Looking at the query above and the file itself we can construct the following simple feature type.

 .. code-block:: bash

     GLOBALEVENTID:Integer,SQLDATE:Date,EventCode:String,Actor1Name:String,Actor1Type1Code:String,Actor2Name:String,
     Actor2Type1Code:String,ActionGeo_Long:Float,ActionGeo_Lat:Float,ActionGeo_FullName:String,*geom:Point:srid=4326

-Again note the extra ``*geom:Point:srid=4326`` at the end of the ``SimpleFeatureType`` schema string.
-Since we are constructing a default geometry from the latitude and longitude coordinates, we must give the feature a geometry attribute.
+ Note the extra ``*geom:Point:srid=4326`` at the end of the ``SimpleFeatureType`` schema string--since we are constructing a default geometry from the latitude and longitude coordinates, we must give the feature a geometry attribute.
 The SQLDATE column contains the date of each event, and in this column the date time format is simply "yyyyMMdd"